Quran tools

 Can I parse a whole surah at once?

-What about word-level details, root, conjugation, meaning?
+What about word-level details?

 Is this a substitute for studying with a teacher?